The Contrarian Take: How To Argue Halloween III is the Best Halloween Movie (Besides The Original)

 Response: Aaaaaaaand, a boogeyman coming back to kill his family every Halloween while being able to survive every possible killing blow isn’t camp?
 It’s just camp you happen to like!!

-Besides, camp is good when it comes to horror movies.
-Campiness expands the imagination, and imagination is somethings the crucial ingredient for nightmares.
+Besides, camp is good in horror movies.
+Campiness expands the imagination, which is a crucial ingredient in nightmares.

 Response: Is it any less believable than Michael Myers being able to survive dozens of gunshots and attacks across several movies?

-If this is brought up, just pish posh it right along and move into the next argument
+If this is brought up, pish posh it right along and move into the following argument.

 Contention #3: The Halloween sequels are unoriginal and mostly bad.

-Remember, your argument is that Halloween III is the 2nd best Halloween movie of the franchise.
-So you need to argue for Halloween III, but you can also make the case that the Halloween sequels are so bad that Halloween III doesn’t need to be particularly good to still be the 2nd best.
+Remember, you argue that Halloween III is the second-best Halloween movie of the franchise.
+So you need to argue in favor of Halloween III, but you can also make the case that the Halloween sequels are so bad that Halloween III doesn’t need to be particularly good to be the second-best movie.

 This is contention #3, but feel free to bring this up as needed to rebut any of the handwaving you will get arguing for Halloween III.
-It’s actually a fairly easy argument to make, because, well, most of the Halloween sequels are terrible, objectively so!
+It’s a fairly easy argument to make, because most of the Halloween sequels are terrible, objectively so!

 Here are the rotten tomato scores of all of the Halloween movies after the first one: